landing-ai/landingai-python/docs/user_guide/1_concepts.md

 #### Attach Inference Metadata

-When you make inferences via the `landingai.predict.Predictor` class, the `LandingLens` platform saves all the inference result and allow you to browse and filter the historical inference result on the platform.
+When you run inference via the `landingai.predict.Predictor` class, LandingLens saves the inference results.
+You can browse and filter through the historical inference results in the LandingLens user interface.

-When you made hundreds or thousands of inferences over time, it's handy to attach some metadata during inference so later you can use it to filter historical result.
+When you run inference hundreds or thousands of times, it's helpful to attach metadata during the inference process.
+That way you can filter by that metadata later in the LandingLens user interface.
 You can attach metadata via the `predict()` API.

-For example, you can achieve that with below code.
+The following snippet shows how to attach metadata:

 ```python
 from landingai.common import InferenceMetadata